que-rb/que/README.md

 If you're using ActiveRecord to dump your database's schema, please [set your schema_format to :sql](http://guides.rubyonrails.org/migrations.html#types-of-schema-dumps) so that Que's table structure is managed correctly.
 This is a good idea regardless, as the `:ruby` schema format doesn't support many of PostgreSQL's advanced features.

 Pre-1.0, the default queue name needed to be configured in order for Que to work out of the box with Rails.
-In 1.0 the default queue name is now 'default', as Rails expects, but when Rails enqueues some types of jobs it may try to use another queue name that isn't worked by default.
+As of 1.0 the default queue name is now 'default', as Rails expects, but when Rails enqueues some types of jobs it may try to use another queue name that isn't worked by default.
 You can either:

 - [Configure Rails](https://guides.rubyonrails.org/configuring.html) to send all internal job types to the 'default' queue by adding the following to `config/application.rb`: